alan-platform/alan-platform.github.io/pages/tutorials/data-import-export.md

 Steering wheel,update,A steering wheel for a car.,Simple,update,209.99 Tire,update,A car part.,Simple,update,25
 ```
-Note that we can immediately upload the downloaded CSV file again by dragging it to the drop zone.
-The upload should always succeed and may not affect the application data.

 ## CSV upload/import
 To import data in CSV format, you can drop a CSV file at the drop zone.